dadahcr2/gbgo/index.md

 26 May - New PE
 25 May - GL 41k video  - lenny 42k
 24 May - TE tips
-23 May - Next Pe teaser
-22 May - TE setups and videos
-21 May - new TE videos
-20 May - TE Preview

 > ![](https://cdn.discordapp.com/attachments/762882439604600842/845112938859200512/image0.gif)